25prabhu10/notes/docs/Concepts/Databases/Database.md

    - _JSON_ and _XML_ are examples of semi-structured data formats

 4. **Object-Oriented Model**: A data model that represents data as objects, similar to object-oriented programming

-### Relational Data Model

-Data are represented in the form of tables

-- Each table has multiple columns, and each column has a unique name
-- Each row in a table represents one piece of information (one record)

 ### Data Abstraction